SanneE1/Climate-windows/README.md

 #### Vital rate: Survival
 *For now the Climwin analysis works with the submit script on EVE (the UFZ HPC cluster).
 I will create a script that does the same only in R when I'm sure the script and analysis are in their final form*

 The slidingwindow analysis for Survival is now species and (almost) month/day generic.
 If the different species need different baselines I will probably have to make it species specific.
-* For the Biological data, make sure the required columns and format are as discribed in the section \"Data Management\".
+* For the Biological data: make sure the required columns and format are as discribed in the section **\"Data Management\"**.
 * The Climate data will work as long as the data is retrieved using the species specific \_Get\_NOAA.R code is used.
 If other data needs to be used, make sure that the data columns are present and formatted as mentioned in **\"Data Management\"** and change the xvar variables (row **....** reflect the column names of the climate drivers of interest.